 ⚠ A blended chromatic unit value resulting from an assessment based on a relatively long period of time, or based after and extended and thorough assessment, for many different subjects and on different levels of learning with only one color without secondary or tertiary complementary color or extremely little, might reveal possible particular high level of accomplishment, strong temperament, excess, perfection, and/or hypothetical borderline syndrome/disorder (once more, it is not bad or good).
 It is also imaginable that different combinations of colors, thus a predefined range of hexadecimal values (HTML colors) or one specific color, tend to reveal certain other specific and measurable conscious or unconscious cognitive and/or social-emotional tendencies too, such as taking risks and protective factors, biological factors, empathy quotient (EQ) and systematizing quotient (SQ); yet, such affirmation and study will require further observation and research.

-As a result, we can thus say that the basic and simplified interpretation of each primary color is to be given and interpreted as follows: Blue/Ice means “tranquil”, Green/Nature “temperate”, and Red/Fire “passionate.”
+To conclude, we can thus say that the basic and simplified interpretation of each primary color is to be given and interpreted as follows: Blue/Ice means “tranquil”, Green/Nature “temperate”, and Red/Fire “passionate.”

 See “Theory of colours” by Goethe